 When Anton LaVey formed the Church of Satan in the mid-20th century, he stipulated three holidays for his version of Satanism, the first organized religion to ever label itself Satanic.
 The first and most important was the Satanist's own birthday.
 The other two are Walpurgisnacht (April 30) and Halloween (October 31).
 Both dates were often considered "witch holidays" in popular culture and thus linked with Satanism.
 LaVey adopted Halloween less because of any inherent Satanic meaning in the date and more as a joke on those who had superstitiously feared it.

 So, yes, Satanists do celebrate Halloween as one of their holidays.
 However, this is a recent adoption.
-Halloween was been celebrated long before Satanists had anything to do with it.
+Halloween was being celebrated long before Satanists had anything to do with it.
 Therefore, historically Halloween is not Satanic, and today it only makes sense to call it a Satanic holiday when referencing its celebration by actual Satanists.

 Sources and Further Reading